Antrikshy/antrikshy.github.io/_posts/2015-04-03-run-mongo-db-automatically-with-your-nodejs-project.md

 permalink: "run-mongodb-automatically-nodejs-project"
 ---

+>Update: The database isn't closed properly when tests fail, which causes some issues.
+I kind of gave up on this.

 I thought I'd share this quick tip I came up with for my own convenience while working with Node.js.
 Every time I work on a MongoDB-powered Node.js project, I open a separate tab in Terminal and start MongoDB using the `mongod` command so that it runs in the background while I develop and test my project.

 This is pretty inconvenient to do each time, so I thought I'd automate it as seamlessly as possible.
 Mostly, I wanted to keep my unit tests as independent from anything else as possible.